 The American colonies provided a wealth of raw goods for their mother country, Britain.
-And these goods were provided almost exclusively to Britain, who provided her colonies with finished goods in return.
-However, they also barred the colonies from trading with other European powers, effectively isolating them.
+These goods were provided almost exclusively to Britain, who provided her colonies with finished goods in return.
+However, they also barred the colonies from trading with other European powers, effectively isolating the colonies.
 The colonies knew they would need assistance from someone abroad if they were to be successful in their war for independence, and one of the first countries they looked to for assistance was Britain's longtime rival France.
 France had, after all, been at war with England four times in the last century.
 She seemed the most likely source of aid.

 The Continental Congress selected Benjamin Franklin, who had already served the colonies overseas in England, to be their representative to the French government.
 They needed Franklin to establish a diplomatic connection with France and arrange for supplies for the Continental Army.
 Franklin was a one-man shop, handling both diplomatic and trade/supply issues.
 Before long, this became too big a job for one person.
-Franklin wrote Congress asking that they appoint a Consul General to handle trade and supply issues, so that he could focus entirely on diplomatic ones.
+Franklin wrote Congress asking that they appoint a consul general to handle trade and supply issues, so that he could focus entirely on diplomatic ones.
 Both he and John Adams had to make the request repeatedly.